bobbytonylowe/ML-lead-like_prediction/README.md

 - Machine learning model which predicts whether a compound is Lead-like.
 - Key components are molecular weight (RMM), lipophilicity (AlogP), number of aromatic rings and heavy atom count (HAC).
 - Although the dataset is of low quantity, the model has a 93% accuracy.
+- When the model was trained with more data the score increased to 100%

 # Model, predict and solve